NOTICE!

 Sonic can’t touch the aqua blue Ring because, as he puts it, it may exist on a different plane of existence.
 Or it comes from another world.
 It’s not exactly clear.
 Ali Baba warns them that the ifrit’s getting stronger, as I guess it’s being charged by the fuel in the foundry?

-Sonic wonders if the dismemberment was necessary while Tails believes his conscience will never recover from this.
+Sonic wonders if the dismemberment was necessary as much as I do.
 When the cyan Ring fills his hands, Sonic’s at ease, feeling as though there’s a predetermined rhythm and balance (and I don’t mean the White Jungle theme from Sonic Adventure 2) to their journey.
 Sinbad recoups with them, snatches the Ring away, and parts the storm over the ocean before giving it back.
 He points them to King Solomon, who helped him fight off Bemoth’s crew and sealed Erazor and his djinn away, before setting sail on his vessel once more.

 After the “Beat the Clock” mission for Evil Foundry, Shahra points Sonic to King Solomon as he’d sealed the djinn away himself.
 The living skeleton’s introductory scene actually comes after the first mission of Skeleton Dome, when his disembodied skull requests that they bring him his body.
 Sonic’s reaction to his current state is mildly comedic, but the execution isn’t funny.